Lethbridge Airport: Post-war

 Lethbridge County assumed ownership of the airport on January 1, 1997, and it was renamed Lethbridge County Airport.

 On July 26, 2009, the Evergreen Supertanker successfully landed and took off from runway 05 as part of the 2009 airshow, marking the first time a Boeing 747 has used the airport.
 On August 1, 2013, the County of Lethbridge approved renaming the airport to Lethbridge Airport.

 On March 16, 2018, Lethbridge County along with the City of Lethbridge agreed to transfer the airport to the city, which was finalized on July 1, 2018.

 Air Canada ended its service from Calgary to Lethbridge on April 1, 2020 due to the COVID-19 pandemic.

+On February 24, 2026, WestJet announced in an email that it would be ending its service between Calgary and Lethbridge, citing that "demand for the services has been insufficient."
+The final flight between the two cities took place on June 24, 2026.

 Services

 The airport is a Canadian Air Transport Security Authority (CATSA) Designated Aerodrome, thus providing full passenger screening.
 It also serves as a regional airport, offering a number of on-site charter, maintenance, flight training and specialty aviation services.
 There are roughly 40 aircraft based at the airport, including commercial, corporate, recreational, flight training, aerial spray and rotary-wing.

 Between 50 and 60 percent of typical annual aircraft movements are flight training and scheduled air carrier services.
 In 2003, aircraft movements for the year were roughly 30,000 and passenger movements were roughly 55,000.

 Aircraft services are available through Airwest Flight Support (Executive Flight Center) and Southern Aero Aviation (World Fuel Service).
 Both offer Avgas 100LL, Jet A1 FSII, GPU, de-icing, a pilot lounge, hangarage, and tie downs.
 Airwest also provides inspections, repairs, and aircraft sales, and Southern Aero also provides courtesy vehicles, and sleeping quarters.
 Respectively, frequencies are 130.75 and 123.4, and they are found at aprons 2 and 3.